Visitor Tips

 Wear comfortable shoes and clothing.
 Be prepared for variable weather.
 Consider bringing a water bottle.
 And definitely bring a bag.
 You’ll want to carry postcards, flyers, and that great art you purchase.
 Always ask before bringing an animal into an artist’s space.

 Some artists will ask visitors to wear a mask, so be sure to bring one with you.
-We also encourage wearing a mask while riding the SOS Trolley.

 Be Ready To Buy